 07 of 10

 History & Location: Founded in 1883, based in Pittsburgh.
-PPG Industries is a huge conglomerate with paint as one product line among many.
+PPG Industries is a conglomerate with paint as one product line among many.

 Where Sold: Specialty paint retailers and PPG franchise paint stores.